cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 >
 > Windows and macOS versions currently do not support code coverage instrumentation options.

 Cangjie supports code coverage instrumentation (SanitizerCoverage, hereafter referred to as SanCov), providing interfaces consistent with LLVM's SanitizerCoverage.
 The compiler inserts coverage feedback functions at the function level or BasicBlock level.
-Users only need to implement the agreed callback functions to perceive program runtime status.
+Users only need to implement the agreed callback functions to perceive program runtime states.

-Cangjie's SanCov functionality operates at the package level, meaning an entire package is either fully instrumented or not instrumented at all.
+SanCov functionality in Cangjie is provided on a per-package basis, meaning an entire package is either fully instrumented or not instrumented at all.

 ### `--sanitizer-coverage-level=0/1/2`

 Instrumentation level:

-- 0: No instrumentation.
+- 0: No instrumentation;
-- 1: Function-level instrumentation, inserting callback functions only at function entry points.
+- 1: Function-level instrumentation, inserting callback functions only at function entry points;
 - 2: BasicBlock-level instrumentation, inserting callback functions at various BasicBlocks.

 If not specified, the default value is 2.